Airport privatisation a scam in name of PPP model, Centre favouring Adani Group: Congress

 New Delhi, Sep 15: Congress on Tuesday in Parliament attacked the Centre and said the government is running a scam in the name of developing airports in a PPP model.

-Rajya Sabha MP KC Venugopal said, "Adani group has won bids to operate and develop 6 airports.
+Rajya Sabha MP KC Venugopal said, "Adani Group has won bids to operate and develop 6 airports.
 There's clear violation of norms in giving airports to a single private entity.
 The government ignored advice of some of its own ministries and departments.
 Changes in the norms were enabled for Adani Group to win all 6 bids."

 The Centre-run AAI owns and manages more than 100 airports across India, including the aforementioned six that have been privatised.